01-edu/public/subjects/devops/grades/README.md

 - Wrong number of arguments: `"Error: expect 1 argument only!"`, exit with `1`.

-- If the student grade is not a number or is greater than 100: `Error: The grade "grade" is not a valid input.
+- If the student grade is not a number or is greater than 100: `Error: The grade <grade> is not a valid input.
 Only numerical grades between 0 and 100 are accepted.`, exit with `1`.

 ```console
 $ ./grades.sh 2